stevebauman/log-reader/README.md

     LogReader::find($id)->markRead();

-This will cache the entry, and exclude it from any results.
+This will cache the entry, and exclude it from any future results.

+##### Marking all entries as read:

+    LogReader::markRead();

+This will cache all the entries and exclude them from future results.

 ##### Deleting a log entry:

     LogReader::find($id)->delete();

 This will remove the entire entry from the log file, but keep all other entries in-tack.

+##### Deleting all log entries:

+    LogReader::delete();

+This will remove all entries in all log files.
+It will not delete the files however.

 ##### Getting log entries by level